 A mix of technical articles related to IT software and blog posts marketing in nature from my in-house positions (around two years) at CKSource:

 Being a content writer at CK Source was my last full-time and in-house position as a writer or journalist.
 I wrote blog posts, technical articles and guides with SEO implementation and edited the landing pages, thus this position also gave me some UX writing experience.
-I have a knack for technical writing although I am not a software dev myself nor an expert in a coding language, with the possible exception of HTML Markdown, which I know.
+I have a knack for technical writing although I am not a software dev myself, nor an expert in a coding language, with the possible exception of HTML Markdown, which I know quite well.
 However, I can make complex topics seem easy to understand and flow well for the reader.

 Some of my best overall work if you have time to just check out a few samples:

-This is a technical guide I wrote for CKSource on how to use this tool called Mermaid within GitHub.
-I wrote this guide using various examples I created from experimenting with the software or code.
+This was a technical guide I wrote for CKSource on how to use a flowchart-generating language called Mermaid within GitHub.
+I wrote this guide showing various examples of diagrams that I created from scratch by experimenting with the Markdown syntax.

 A Starter Guide to Collaboration